OpenNebula/docs/source/management_and_operations/edge_cluster_management/cluster_operations.rst

 Validate
 --------------------------------------------------------------------------------

 The ``validate`` command checks the provided :ref:`provision template <ddc_provision_template>` is correct.
-Returns exit code 0 if the template is valid.
+It returns exit code 0 if the template is valid.

 Host Management
 --------------------------------------------------------------------------------

-Individual hosts from the provision can be managed by the ``oneprovision host`` subcommands.
+Individual Hosts from the provision can be managed by the ``oneprovision host`` subcommands.

 Cluster Management
 --------------------------------------------------------------------------------